 They’re stored in jars that have pickles contained among brine, salty juices, vinegar and the like.

-While all of these ingredients help to preserve pickles as much as add to their flavour as we enjoy them, there’s nothing good in this stuff for dogs.
+While all of these ingredients help to preserve pickles as much as add to their flavor as we enjoy them, there’s nothing good in this stuff for dogs.

 Having said that, there are no immediate dangers to giving dogs a pickle as an occasional, impulsive treat – or by passing the slices of pickle you might get in a hamburger order to your pup.